top of page

 Is Radiator Balancing Necessary for Efficient Home Heating?

-The fact is that I can no longer count how many times I have been asked for a quote to replace the boiler with a more powerful one because the existing one is not able to heat the house.
+The fact is that I can no longer count how many times I have been asked for a quote to replace the boiler with a more powerful one, as the existing one is unable to heat the house.
 Believe it or not, in most cases, the DIY Gas Safe Engineers* would undertake such a job, replacing an existing boiler with a more powerful one without any further investigation.
-Obviously, that usually ends with thousands being spent and the problem still not being fixed.
+Obviously, that usually ends with thousands being spent, and the problem still remains unfixed.

 Of course, the problem is not always a poorly balanced system.
 Very often, the cause is a dirty/clogged system that requires cleaning/flushing, an incorrectly sized pump and, in very few cases, an undersized boiler.